atennapel/tinka/README.md

 ```
 todo:
+- experiment with primitive Fin
+- experiment with adding primitive Nat operations

 - recursive instance search
 - find way to do recursive-inductive types
 - find way to do inductive-inductive types